wp-plugins/backwpup/readme.txt

 Backup and more your Blog.

-* Dateabase Backup
+* Database Backup
-* Optimize Dateabase
+* Optimize Database
+* Check\Repair Database
 * File Backup
 * Uses PCLZIP class of Wordpress
+* Store backup to Folder
+* Store backup to FTP Server
+* Send Log/Backup by eMail

-I can give no WARRANTY to any backups
+I can give no WARRANTY to any backups...

 == Installation ==